At heart, we are community builders.

 Jenn Harrington, BESc., MBA

 Jenn’s diverse skillset includes an engineering degree, an MBA, and a passion for community that makes her a powerful ally to purpose-driven organizations.
-With her expertise in management consulting—including project management, planning, research, evaluation, and data analysis - Jenn brings a collaborative and thoughtful approach to her work.
-She is an active community volunteer, presently serving as Chair of the Community Foundation of Greater Peterborough.
-Previous volunteer roles include President and member of the YWCA Peterborough Haliburton Board of Directors and Chair of the Peterborough Immigration Partnership.
+With her expertise in management consulting—including project management, planning, research, evaluation, and data analysis—Jenn brings a collaborative and thoughtful approach to her work.
+She is an active community volunteer, presently serving on the Finance Committee of the Community Foundation of Greater Peterborough (CFGP) and member of YWCA Canada Nominating Committee.
+Previous volunteer roles include Chair and member of the CFGP Board of Directors, President and member of the YWCA Peterborough Haliburton Board of Directors, and Chair of the Peterborough Immigration Partnership.

 Contact Jenn